-Dr. Kenneth Rothman, Professor of Epidemiology, has more than 30 years professional experience conducting epidemiologic research on a wide range of topics, including environmental and pharmaceutical exposures in relation to birth outcomes, as well as conceptual and ethical issues.
+Dr. Kenneth Rothman, Professor of Epidemiology, has more than 35 years professional experience conducting epidemiologic research on a wide range of topics, including environmental and pharmaceutical exposures in relation to birth outcomes, as well as conceptual and ethical issues.
 He is widely recognized as the author of two high-impact textbooks on epidemiologic methods, Modern Epidemiology and Epidemiology: an Introduction, and is the founding editor of the journal Epidemiology.
 Dr. Rothman is also Vice President for Epidemiologic Research at RTI Health Solutions and holds an adjunct faculty position at Karolinska Institute, Sweden.

-Elizabeth Hatch, Ph.D., is an Associate Professor of Epidemiology with research interests in various reproductive and pediatric outcomes.
+Elizabeth Hatch, Ph.D., is a Professor of Epidemiology with research interests in various reproductive and pediatric outcomes.
 She has conducted studies in the area of reproductive and cancer epidemiology and is currently funded to study fecundability and reproductive outcomes in a large cohort of women enrolled via the internet in Denmark.
 She is also conducting research on health effects of endocrine disrupting chemicals.
 She currently teaches Cancer Epidemiology and lectures in Reproductive and Environmental Epidemiology.

-Dr. Lauren Wise is Associate Professor of Epidemiology and Senior Epidemiologist at the Slone Epidemiology Center.
+Dr. Lauren Wise is a Professor of Epidemiology.
+She also serves as Associate Editor for the American Journal of Epidemiology.
 Her work in reproductive epidemiology focuses primarily on environmental and genetic risk factors for benign gynecologic conditions, adverse pregnancy outcomes, and early menopause.
-She is co-investigator of the Black Women’s Health Study and the Danish Time-to-Pregnancy Study (Snart Gravid) and is principal investigator of two NIH-funded studies on uterine leiomyomata in black women.
-Dr. Wise teaches “Design and Conduct of Cohort Studies” at the Boston University School of Public Health.
+She is co-investigator of the Danish Time-to-Pregnancy Study (Snart Gravid) and is principal investigator of two NIH-funded studies on uterine leiomyomata in black women.
+Dr. Wise teaches “Design and Conduct of Cohort Studies.”